MUCollective/python-mturk-cli/README.md

 **Sandbox Testing:**

 1. Set up your HIT by creating a website, adding the landing page url to `study.question`, and filling in `study_spec.py` to meet your needs.
-2. Launch the HIT on the Sandbox for testing by running `python create_hit.py <condition>`.
+2. Launch the HIT on the Sandbox for testing by running `python create_hit.py -cond <condition>`.
 3. Get results from the Sandbox test run using `python get_results.py`.
 If you accidentally created extra HITs, you can force them to expire using `python expire_hit.py`.
 4. Approve work using `python approve_hit.py`.
 5. Delete the HIT using `python delete_hit.py`.